 The very reason the CMV Safety Act of 1986 was passed was so that the drivers taking advantage of this peculiar loophole in the system would be held responsible for their actions henceforth, and a nationwide system would be put into place that would disallow the issuance of multiple driver’s licenses to the same person.
 Those who broke the law would be subjected to more stringent punishments.

 Since the CMV Safety Act of 1986, the Federal Government in the United States requires drivers to have a commercial driver’s license in order to be able to drive particular types of commercial vehicles.
 These licenses are more commonly referred to as CDLs and these CDLs happen to have different classifications.

 Types of CDL Vehicle Requirements and When Each is Required

 There are three different kinds of CDL vehicle requirements, which are reflected by different CDL classes.
 The classification of the CDL determines which kind of vehicle a commercial driver can operate.
 The three classes of CDL required by commercial drivers are:

 - Class C

-Among other factors, the classifications for the CDL required by drivers to operate commercial motor vehicle are differentiated by the gross vehicle weight rating or the GCWR of the vehicle.
+Among other factors, the classifications for the CDL required by drivers to operate commercial motor vehicles are differentiated by the gross vehicle weight rating or the GCWR of the vehicle.
 If you’re a commercial driver looking to apply for a CDL, you need to remember that the classification doesn’t only matter when it comes to the motor vehicle you will be operating, it also affects the endorsements you may need to acquire.

-To better grasp when is a CDL required, let’s take a look at the different classifications of CDLs.
+To better grasp when a CDL is required, let’s take a look at the different classifications of CDLs.